Kenzomus/HJF_Funding_opportunity_Migrate_Module/README.md

 	To learn more about the implementation of migrate you can to https://www.drupal.org/node/415260

 	4.1 If all sets , go to the drupal site /Content/Migrate you should see all the migrations implemented by the classes mentionned above.
-	You can run the Migrate UI to run the Migration , rollback ...
+	You can run the Migrate UI to start importing  , rollback ...

-	4.2 you can use drush ms to see all the Migration , then drush mi (Name of the migration you want to run) or drush mr (Name of the migration you want to run )to rollback .
+	4.2 you can use drush ms to see all the Migration , then drush mi (Name of the migration you want to run) or drush mr (Name of the migration you want to run ) to rollback .
 	For more drush command
 	check drush help --filter="migrate"